What is Gap Insurance?

-- Ask your auto insurance agent if he offers gap insurance and get the details BEFORE buying the car.
+- Ask your Ohio auto insurance agent if he or she offers gap insurance and get the details BEFORE buying the car.
 The dealership's gap insurance could differ significantly and it's hard to make a decision unless you know what's available and which is the better deal.

 - It's very affordable when purchased via your auto policy.
 Real-life example- our customer just bought a new vehicle.
 She purchased the gap insurance from the dealership at a cost of $12 per month.
 That’s $144 for the year.
 We could add the coverage to her auto insurance policy for $20.
 For the whole year.
 So it's definitely worth asking your auto insurance agent about.

 - Gap insurance doesn't just cover the vehicle for an accident; it will also cover your vehicle if it is stolen (and never recovered).
 As new vehicles are more likely to be stolen than older cars, it is a good investment for most drivers.

 - Many incentives for new vehicles require little or no down payment.
 This creates a more substantial gap that can create a financial hardship in the event of an accident that totals the vehicle or if the car is stolen.

 Have more questions about gap insurance?
 Give us a call at (937) 592-4871 to request your Ohio auto insurance quote or fill out the form on our website- only a few pieces of information will get you started!